Omni Calculator logo

 1. Enter both the horizontal and vertical offsets needed for your pipeline.
 Our pipe offset calculator will instantly show you the true offset of your pipeline.

 2. Then, choose your preferred fitting bend, depending on which is available to you.
-Select Custom if you are bending your own pipe or if you got custom-angle bent pipe fittings.
+Select Enter a custom fitting bend angle if you are bending your own pipe or if you have custom-angle bent pipe fittings.

-3. If you picked Custom from the Fitting bend selection, our tool will display the variable Bend angle of fittings to input your desired bend angle.
+3. If you choose to enter a custom fitting bend angle, our tool will display the variable Bend angle of fittings to input your desired bend angle.

 4. Upon selecting or entering your fitting bend, you will then see the length of travel and the length of run your pipeline needs to follow to complete your pipe rolling offset.